 - Join a forum

-At present, we run six forums: Directors’ Forum, Schools Services Forum, Older People’s Services Forum, a Fundraising & Marketing Forum, Criminal Justice Forum and a Communications Forum.
+At present, we run five forums: Directors’ Forum, Schools Services Forum, Older People’s Services Forum, a Fundraising & Marketing Forum, Criminal Justice Forum and a Communications Forum.

 These forums are led by the individual members involved.
 They provide an opportunity to share ideas, conduct topical research, reflect on service delivery, provide peer support and undertake specialised training.